-With the advent of the mobile phone and tablet, everyone seems to be taking photographs, and for many people all they want is a record of a holiday or family event or a special moment in their lives which they are happy to share with their friends and perhaps to look at some years later when it will bring back a fond memory of times past.
+With the advent of the mobile phone and tablet, everyone seems to be taking photographs.
+For many people all they want is a record of a holiday or family event or a special moment in their lives.
+Which they are happy to share with their friends and perhaps to look at some years later.
+When it will bring back a fond memory of times past.
+There are 6 rules of composition in photography which I will discuss in more detail below.

-To begin with, I looked at the 128 page manual, hardly understood a word, so set the camera to auto and went off on safari.
-I took some great photos but it was only after I joined a local camera club and started to learn about the art of composition that I began to actually look through the lens and think about what I was doing, instead of simply pointing the camera at an object and pressing the shutter.
+To begin with, I looked at the 128 page manual.
+Hardly understood a word, so set the camera to auto and went off on safari.
+I took some great photos.
+But it was only after I joined a local camera club and started to learn about the art of composition besides just some sunrise photography tips.
+That I began to actually look through the lens and think about what I was doing.
+Instead of simply pointing the camera at an object and pressing the shutter.

 So what do I mean by Composition?

-Putting it into its very basic form, composition can be said to be the way to create a photo that is aesthetically pleasing to the viewer.
+Putting it into its very basic form.
+Composition can be said to be the way to create a photo that is aesthetically pleasing to the viewer.
 Sounds simple doesn’t it?
-Google “composition in photography” and you come up with such results as:- 20 Composition Techniques That Will Improve Your Photos: 10 Top Photography Composition Rules: 9 Top Photography Composition Rules You Need To Know: 18 Composition Rules For Photos That Shine: 5 Elements of Composition in Photography: 5 Easy Composition Guidelines: The 10 rules of photo composition (and why they work): 12 Rules for Effective Composition in Photography: etc., etc.!
+Google “composition in photography” and you come up with such results as:- 20 Composition Techniques That Will Improve Your Photos: 10 Top Photography Composition Rules: 9 Top Photography Composition Rules You Need To Know: 6 rules of composition in photography: 18 Composition Rules For Photos That Shine: 5 Elements of Composition in Photography: 5 Easy Composition Guidelines: The 10 rules of photo composition (and why they work): 12 Rules for Effective Composition in Photography: etc., etc.!

-While you will undoubtedly learn by reading all of those articles, (and I would suggest that you do in time), I will concentrate on a few simple rules that I follow.
+While you will undoubtedly learn by reading all of those articles, (and I would suggest that you do in time).
+I will concentrate on a few simple rules that I follow.
 Before I go further, while some of these are called rules, remember rules are there to be broken.
 What I am trying to do is to encourage you to think about what you are trying to achieve when looking through the viewfinder.
-I will start then with something that you have probably already come across:-
+Here are the 6 rules of composition in photography I will start then with something that you have probably already come across:-

 The Rule of Thirds.